conveyal/isomorphic-mapzen-search/README.md

 # isomorphic-mapzen-search

 Isomorphic Mapzen search for reuse across our JavaScript libraries.
-Get an API key [here](https://mapzen.com/developers).
+As Mapzen has shutdown, please use this library with [Pelias](https://pelias.io/).
 Coordinates must be anything that can be parsed by [lonlng](https://github.com/conveyal/lonlng).

 -   [Examples](#examples)
 -   [API Documentation](#api)